socrata-platform/data-coordinator/README.md

 # Data Coordinator

-**data-coordinator** is a set of related services, libraries, and scripts that takes SoQL upserts, inserts them to the truth store, watches truth store logs and writes the data to the secondary stores.
+**data-coordinator** is a set of related services, libraries, and scripts that takes data upserts, inserts them to the truth store, watches truth store logs and writes the data to the secondary stores.

 ## Projects